Sports-related curses: Detroit Lions

-In the 2024-25 season, the Lions got out to their best start in franchise history since their inaugural 1934 season at 12-2, including a franchise record win streak of eleven straight victories and winning all of their regular season road games for the first time in franchise history.
+In the 2024–25 season, the Lions got out to their best start in franchise history since their inaugural 1934 season at 12–2, including a franchise record win streak of eleven straight victories and winning all of their regular season road games for the first time in franchise history.
 However, the team was decimated by injuries to 22 players (coinciding with the Jersey number Layne used while playing with the Lions), with the most notable injury being to star defensive end Aidan Hutchinson, who suffered a season-ending leg injury during the Lions’ Week 6 matchup against the Dallas Cowboys in Bobby Layne's home state of Texas, just seven days removed from the anniversary of Layne being traded to the Steelers.
-Despite all of this, the Lions finished the season with a 15–2 record, tied for the best in the NFL, swept their division for the first time in franchise history, and earned the number 1 seed in the playoffs for the first time in franchise history.
-However, in their first playoff game in the divisional round, the Lions were upset by the Washington Commanders, 45-31, plagued by 5 turnovers, a crucial 12 men on the field penalty late in the 3rd quarter that led to a Commanders touchdown, allowing Washington to go 4-for-4 on 4th down conversions, and the possible distractions of having both their offensive and defensive coordinators interview for head coaching positions during the teams bye week, which both eventually took after the Lions' loss.
+Despite all of this, the Lions finished the season with a 15–2 record, tied for the best in the NFL, swept their division for the first time in franchise history, and earned the number one seed in the playoffs for the first time in franchise history.
+However, in their first playoff game in the divisional round, the Lions were upset by the Washington Commanders, 45–31, plagued by five turnovers, a crucial twelve men on the field penalty late in the third quarter that led to a Commanders touchdown, allowing Washington to go 4-for-4 on fourth down conversions, and the possible distractions of having both their offensive and defensive coordinators interview for head coaching positions during the team's bye week, which both eventually took after the Lions' loss.

 Kirk Cousins

 The Kirk Cousins curse refers to a curse in which an NFL team who has lost to quarterback Kirk Cousins has failed to win a Super Bowl since he entered the league in 2012.
 The curse first started to take effect in 2016 when Cousins, as a member of the Washington Redskins (now the Washington Commanders) defeated the Green Bay Packers and New York Giants.
 The Giants would go on to lose 38–13 in the wild card to the Packers, and the Packers went on to lose the NFC Championship game to the Atlanta Falcons.

 In 2023, the Green Bay Packers and San Francisco 49ers lost to Cousins in the regular season.
 The Packers were eliminated by the 49ers, and the curse nearly took effect for the 49ers in the NFC Championship game against the Detroit Lions when they trailed 24–7 before rallying to win the game.
 With the win, the 49ers became the first team to lose to Kirk Cousins in the regular season and reach the Super Bowl.
 However, the 49ers lost Super Bowl LVIII to the Kansas City Chiefs, keeping the curse fully intact.
-The curse was broken when the Philadelphia Eagles, who lost to the Atlanta Falcons (who were led by Kirk Cousins at the time) during the 2024 season, dominated the Chiefs (who ironically beat the Falcons when Cousins was leading them) 40–22 in Super Bowl LIX.
+However, the curse was broken when the Philadelphia Eagles, who lost to the Atlanta Falcons (who were led by Kirk Cousins at the time) during the 2024 season, dominated the Chiefs (who ironically beat the Falcons when Cousins was leading them) 40–22 in Super Bowl LIX.